You are currently viewing Mahatma Gandhi Biography

 Development of Satyagraha

-Gandhi returned to India in 1915 and soon became involved in the Indian National Congress, the leading organization advocating for Indian independence.
+In 1915, Gandhi returned to India and joined the All-Indian National Congress, which was at the forefront in demanding for India’s independence.

-He played a key role in organizing various nonviolent campaigns and protests against British rule, including the Non-Cooperation Movement and the Salt March.
+He was instrumental in organizing numerous nonviolent protests and campaigns against British rule, such as the Non-Cooperation Movement and Salt March.

 Champion of Swadeshi and Self-Sufficiency